hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 - **Read-only User Group Name:** Members of this group will only have read privilege on Management Center.
 - **Start TLS:** Enable if your LDAP server uses Start TLS.

 Once configured, LDAP settings are saved in a file named `ldap.properties` under the `mancenter` folder mentioned in the previous section.
-If you want to update your settings afterwards, you need to update `ldap.properties` file and click "Reload LDAP Config" button on login page.
+If you want to update your settings afterwards, you need to update `ldap.properties` file and click "Reload LDAP Config" button on the login page.

 ### Management Center Tools